 Since observing the rights of all people involved in healthcare system has a firm connection with medical ethics, moral prescriptions imply rights for all agents involved in medical process.
-Expressing people's rights will be the half of medical ethics, since there is a duty for oneself in front of any right upon which his counterparts' obligations should be set up (Javadie Amoli, 2005:285-9).
-No right is one sided.
-When medical moral charter is arranged the rights of both sides involved in medical process should be clear and there must also duties to be arranged in front of rights.
+Expressing people's rights will be the half of medical ethics, since there is an obligation for oneself in front of any right upon which his counterparts' obligations should be set up.6 No right is one sided.
+When medical moral charter is arranged the rights of both sides involved in medical process should be clear and there must also obligations to be arranged in front of rights.
 For instance, in arranging patient's rights we should also have an eye on physician's rights since right is not something one sided.
-Also in arranging patient's rights we should take physician's duties into consideration and vice versa.
-Excess and wastage will lead to moral corruption.
+Also in arranging patient's rights we should take physician's obligations into consideration and vice versa.
+Excess and negligence will lead to moral corruption.

-3- Duty arranging system which is determined according to rights, needs a penal system for its realization.
+3- Obligation arranging system which is determined according to rights needs a penal system for its realization.

-Since in Islamic society it is the responsibility of the state to defend God-given rights of any creature and to use his possibilities to get him back his rights, then everyone's duties should be arranged according to those rights which have been determined for him in medical moral system and the judicial system must punish transgressors and reward those who follows moral prescriptions through his penal instruments (Javadie Amoli, 2005:285-9).
+Since in Islamic society it is the responsibility of the state to defend Godgiven rights of any creature and to use his possibilities to get him back his rights, then everyone's obligations should be arranged according to those rights which have been determined for him in medical moral system and the judicial system must punish transgressors and reward those who follows moral prescriptions through his penal instruments.6